Let’s connect people, places, and possibilities!

 New Tourism Signs

-The abandoned brown tourism signs, located at 6 attractions across the valley, got a refresh.
+The abandoned brown tourism signs, located at 6 attractions across the valley, got a refresh in 2024.
 The aim of the refresh was to:

 - Show the diversity of opportunities in the region,